valentinedwv/incf-dai/waxml/trunk/AtlasXmlBeans2/src/main/xsd/SCHEMAS_OPENGIS_NET/csw/2.0.2/profiles/ebrim/1.0/ReadMe.txt

-CSW-ebRIM 1.0.1 - ReadMe.txt
+CSW-ebRIM  ReadMe.txt
 ============================

-OpenGIS(r) CSW-ebRIM Registry Service: ebRIM profile of CSW 2.0.2 (1.0.1)
+OGC(r) CSW-ebRIM Registry Service: ebRIM profile of CSW 2.0.2 (1.0.2)
 -------------------------------------------------------------------

 The ebRIM 1.0.1 standard is defined in the following OGC documents: